Sicarius07/Log-Analyzer/README.md

-The only challenging part was filtering the structured logs based on the natural language user prompt.
-The later steps, analyzing the filtered logs and identifying the most relevant ones were comparatively straightforward and could be handled via standard LLM calls.

-For filtering, I considered multiple approaches.
-I implemented a multi-step, tool-call based filtering over a pandas DataFrame.
-While this in-memory approach worked well for a small use case, a more scalable solution would be to index and filter logs using Elasticsearch or a similar system.

-During experimentation, I also noticed a high number of near-duplicate logs, we could have done clustering.
-Also, this negatively impacted the accuracy of vector semantic search.
-A useful enhancement here would be applying clustering  before indexing into the vector database.
-Although the initial indexing step would be slower, subsequent analysis and retrieval would become significantly faster and more precise.

-And for calculating cost I have hardcoded the token cost for gpt-4.1-mini.
-And used just prompt and completion tokens for cost calculation

 ## Backend Implementation
 - **DataFrame Processing**: Flattens NDJSON logs into pandas DataFrame with UUIDs
 - **Vector Indexing**: ChromaDB for semantic search